1998 Tour de France: Pyrenees

 Stage 10's descent on the eastern side of the Col d'Aubisque mountain pass (pictured) saw a total of 30 riders fall in the wet and foggy conditions.

 Stage 10 saw the race move into the high mountains, starting with the Pyrenees.
 On the way to Luchon, four mountain passes had to be crossed: the Col d'Aubisque, the Col du Tourmalet, the Col d'Aspin and finally the Col de Peyresourde, followed by 15.5 km of downhill to the finish line.
 A total of 30 riders fell on the wet and foggy descent of the Aubisque, including overall contenders Olano, Jalabert and Francesco Casagrande, with the latter being one of six that retired from the race.
 A three-rider breakaway of Cédric Vasseur and teammates Rodolfo Massi and Alberto Elli formed by the foot of the Tourmalet.
 The pace set by halfway up this climb split the peloton, with yellow jersey wearer Desbiens dropped.
 Massi moved clear from his fellow riders in the breakaway group on the steep section midway on the 13 km-long last climb, and also at the same point after, a move by Ullrich formed a small group of elite riders which included pre-race favourites Pantani, Julich, Riis, Boogerd, Escartín and Jiménez.
-Close to the top, Pantani launched a successful attack and summitted with an advantage of 42 seconds, but was unable to catch the soloing Massi on the descent, who took the stage victory as well as the lead of the mountains classification.
+Close to the top, Pantani launched a successful attack and summited with an advantage of 42 seconds, but was unable to catch the soloing Massi on the descent, who took the stage victory as well as the lead of the mountains classification.
 Pantani finished second, 33 seconds behind.
 Ullrich followed with the other favourites, a further 23 seconds back, to regain the yellow jersey, while Julich moved up to second overall.

 The following stage 11 featured the first mountain-top finish of the 1998 Tour.
 The peloton agreed not to begin racing until after the first 45 km, when they stopped to pay their respects at the memorial to Fabio Casartelli on the Col de Portet d'Aspet, who crashed and died there during the 1995 Tour.
 As the field reached the bottom of the 16 km climb to the finish at Plateau de Beille, Ullrich had a tyre puncture.
 Pantani was unaware of this and was about to attack, before being stopped by his teammate Roberto Conti, as it breaches the unwritten rules of the peloton to attack a rider when they have mechanical issues.
 Having waited for Ullrich to regain contact, Pantani waited until 4 km from the finish to attack, and after passing the sole breakaway rider, Roland Meier, he took the stage win.
 Following Meier and a group of five led by Julich, Ullrich crossed the finish line in eighth place, 1:40 minutes down on Pantani.
 After the two stages in the Pyrenees, Ullrich led the general classification, 1:11 minutes ahead of Julich, with both Jalabert and Pantani 3:01 minutes down in third and fourth.
 Olano, a notable pre-race favourite, withdrew from the Tour halfway through the stage.